spot_img

 AI image generated by Google Gemini

-The empire’s most measurable legacy is linguistic.
-Spanish is an official language in 20 sovereign nations (21 if the U.S. territory of Puerto Rico is included), with more than 500 million native speakers — the second-most native speakers of any language on Earth, behind only Mandarin Chinese.
-From Mexico City to Buenos Aires, from Madrid to Manila’s historical Spanish quarter, the language persists as a direct product of colonial administration, missionary activity, and settlement.
+The clearest measure of the Spanish Empire’s legacy is its impact on language.
+Spanish is an official language in twenty sovereign nations (twenty-one if Puerto Rico is included), with over five hundred million native speakers; the second-highest native-speaker count of any language on Earth, behind only Mandarin Chinese.
+From Mexico City to Buenos Aires, from Madrid to Manila’s historic Spanish district, the language endures as a product of colonial government, missionary work, and settlement.

-The Columbian Exchange — the transfer of plants, animals, cultures, technologies, and diseases between the Old World and the New World following Columbus’s 1492 voyage — was largely initiated and sustained by the Spanish Empire, and it transformed global agriculture, demographics, and ecology more than any other single event in the last millennium.
-Potatoes, tomatoes, maize, and cacao moved east; wheat, horses, cattle, and (catastrophically) smallpox and measles moved west.
+The transfer of plants, animals, cultures, technology, and disease between the Old and New Worlds following Christopher Columbus’s voyage in 1492; known as the Columbian Exchange; was driven predominantly by the Spanish Empire.
+The Columbian Exchange altered global agriculture, demography, and ecosystems more profoundly than any single event in the previous millennium.
+Potatoes, tomatoes, corn, and cocoa moved from the Americas to Eurasia and Africa, while wheat, horses, cattle, smallpox, and measles moved in the opposite direction.

-The demographic catastrophe in the Americas — indigenous populations declined by an estimated 90% in some regions within a century of contact, primarily due to epidemic diseases — remains one of the largest population collapses in human history.
+Indigenous populations collapsed; by an estimated ninety percent in some areas within a century of initial contact; mainly due to epidemics.
+This represents one of the biggest declines in population in human history.

 2. French Empire / Napoleonic Empire (1534–1980 CE)